 Oglala Lakota artspace is a multifaceted arts facility developed to nurture and support the indigenous arts ecosystem of Pine Ridge.

-Breaking ground in late September, 2018, Oglala Lakota Artspace will nurture the development of a sustainable and vibrant reservation-based creative economy by serving as a culturally appropriate Native arts center and arts-based business incubator.
+Currently under construction in Kyle, South Dakota, on the Pine Ridge Indian Reservation, Oglala Lakota Artspace will nurture the development of a sustainable and vibrant reservation-based creative economy by serving as a culturally appropriate Native arts center and arts-based business incubator.

-The facility will be a reservation based, Native run program administered by Oglala Lakota Artspace LLC, a partnership between Artspace, Lakota Funds and First Peoples Fund.
-We will partner with local artists and other partners to provide artistic, business, and financial services to Native artists across the Pine Ridge reservation.
+The facility will be a Native run program administered by Oglala Lakota Artspace LLC, a partnership between Artspace, Lakota Funds and First Peoples Fund.
+Oglala Lakota Artspace LLC will partner with local artists to provide artistic, business, and financial services to Native artists across the Pine Ridge reservation.

 The 8,500 square foot facility will feature: